Background pattern

 -

-Voriconazole Hikma is a sterile, preservative-free, single-dose lyophilisate.
+Voriconazol Hikma is a sterile lyophilized single-dose product.

 Stability after reconstitution:

-It has been demonstrated that the chemical and physical stability in use is 36 hours between 2°C and 8°C for the reconstituted solution.
+Chemical and physical stability in use has been demonstrated for 36 hours between 2°C and 8°C for the reconstituted solution.

 Stability after dilution:

-It has been demonstrated that the chemical and physical stability in use of the diluted solution is 36 hours between 2°C and 8°C followed by 3 hours at room temperature.
+Chemical and physical stability in use of the diluted solution has been demonstrated for 36 hours between 2°C and 8°C followed by 3 hours at room temperature.

-Therefore, from a microbiological point of view, the solution should be used immediately after reconstitution.
-If not used immediately, the time and conditions of storage before use are the responsibility of the user, and it should be stored between 2°C and 8°C (in a refrigerator) for a maximum period of 24 hours unless the reconstitution has been performed in controlled and validated aseptic conditions.
+Therefore, from a microbiological point of view, the solution should be used immediately once reconstituted.
+If not used immediately, the time and conditions of storage before use are the responsibility of the user, and it should be kept between 2°C and 8°C (in a refrigerator) for a maximum period of 24 hours, unless the reconstitution was performed in controlled and validated aseptic conditions.

 The reconstituted solution can be diluted with: